ali-khodagholi/ali-khodagholi/README.md

 - I’m currently working on simulation and optimization water systems.
 - 💻 Interested in hydrology modeling.
 - :envelope: Feel free to contact me at: akhodagholi1@gmail.com
-- :book: Currently reading [linear algebra and learning from data](https://math.mit.edu/~gs/learningfromdata/).
-Check this out if interested.

 <div>